 The Application Server then takes charge of the BMessage object and animates the image as the user drags it on-screen.
 As the image moves across the screen, the views it passes over are informed with MouseMoved() function calls.
 These notifications give views a chance to show the user whether or not they're willing to accept the message being dragged.
-When the user releases the mouse button, dropping the dragged message, the message is delivered to the BWindow and targeted to the destination BView.
+When the user releases the mouse button, dropping the dragged message, the destination BView's MessageDropped() virtual function is called.
+The dragged BMessage is passed to the BView as a MessageDropped() argument.

-Aside from creating a BMessage object and passing it to DragMessage(), or implementing MouseMoved() and MessageReceived() functions to handle any messages that come its way, there's nothing an application needs to do to support a drag-and-drop user interface.
+Aside from creating a BMessage object and passing it to DragMessage(), or implementing MouseMoved() and MessageDropped() functions to handle any messages that come its way, there's nothing an application needs to do to support a drag-and-drop user interface.
 The bulk of the work is done by the Application Server and Interface Kit.